- Protect your personal information everywhere online and secure your mobile phone accounts with your phone provider.

-- Remember, the IRS will contact you through the mail, not a phone call.
+- Remember, the IRS will contact you through the US Postal Service, not a phone call.
 If you receive a letter from the IRS that it has received a suspicious return using your identity, contact the IRS.
 Visit IRS.gov for contact information.

 Continue to pay your taxes and file your legitimate tax return, although you may have to submit a paper return rather than an electronic one.
-Attach Form 14039 when filing your return.
+Attach Form 14039, Identity Theft Affidavit, when filing your return.

 Employment or health care fraud

-A person uses your identity to obtain a job or sign up for health care through the Health Insurance Marketplace.
+A person uses your identity to obtain a job or receive health care services.
 You may become aware of the scheme after you file your tax return, and are notified by the IRS that you appear to have underreported your income and owe additional tax.
-Or, in the health care version of the scheme, you receive notification that you received a premium subsidy to which you weren't entitled, based on your income, and you have to pay it back.
+Or, in the health care version of the scheme, you receive notification that you are required to pay for medical exams, procedures, and prescription drugs that you never received.